gnaur/simbot/README.md

 To launch the  robot in gazebo simulation:

-    ros2 launch simbot_node simbot.launch.py use_sim:=true mappping:=true joy_config:=<your joystick type>
+    ros2 launch simbot_node simbot.launch.py use_sim:=true mappping:=true joy_config:=<your joystick type> [model:=<gazebo model name>]

-Done Forget to save the mapp with teh standard map_server tools after you are done.
+Done forget to save the map with the standard map_server tools after you are done.

-Maps should be saved to the  simbot_navigation/maps folder.
+Maps should be saved to the  'simbot_navigation/maps' folder.

-The joystick type can be xbox or xbox360  - ps2 and others may also work but have not been tested
+As above the joystick type can be specified and also the optional simulation model name.

 ## Supported Features